-Based on this inventory, we have identified the risks at our location.
+We have identified the risks at our location based on the safety and health risk inventory.
 The major risks have already been described in Chapter 3.

 Themes highlighted

 Unacceptable behavior

 Transgressive behavior by adults or children can have an enormous impact on the well-being of the affected child.
 This policy therefore describes how the risk of inappropriate behavior by both adults and children present is limited as much as possible.
 This concerns the risk of inappropriate behavior by professionals, professionals in training, trainees, volunteers, other adults and children present.
 Transgressive behavior includes sexual, physical and psychological violations of boundaries.
 For example, it also monitors bullying behavior among children.